nozzlegear/ShopifySharp/docs/contribution-guide.md

 Shopify often introduces new endpoints, so we often accept pull requests with new services for these endpoints!
 In general, if you're creating a new service, please try to implement all of the endpoints for the service as described in Shopify's docs.
 Take a look at the other service classes to get an idea for how they should be implemented.

+> Note that new services must have tests!
+Even if they're unable to run due to permission issues or requiring a Shopify Plus account, we'd still like the tests to be implemented to confirm that everything works and builds as expected.
+See the section below on writing tests.

 **If your new service uses Shopify's paginated list endpoint, always implement two methods for listing:** the first method should use the generic `ListFilter<EntityType>`, and the second method should use a more dedicated `EntityTypeListFilter`.

 [The `CustomerService` is a good example of this pattern:](https://github.com/nozzlegear/ShopifySharp/blob/d0e747abbf34e946f4b22a092fd47415ee974437/ShopifySharp/Services/Customer/CustomerService.cs#L34)